 TZDs are sometimes called glitazones.
 They increase the body’s sensitivity to insulin, which allows the hormone to regulate blood sugar levels more effectively.

-Doctors usually only prescribe TZDs if other first-line treatments, such as metformin, have not achieved the desired effect.
+Doctors usually prescribe TZDs only if other first-line treatments, such as metformin, have not had the desired effect.

-TZDs are oral tablets, and a person usually takes them once or twice a day, with or without food.
-Taking these medications at the same times each day is important.
+TZDs are oral tablets, and a person usually takes them once or twice per day, with or without food.
+It is important to take these medications at the same time each day.

 Side effects of TZDs can include: